6 Fun Social Media Projects for the Online Classroom:

 1. Summaries in Tweet Form

 Some teachers may scoff at the idea, but having students summarize important readings in 140 characters gets them to think critically about the reading’s main idea.
 Too often in long-form essays, students stray from their thesis and lose track of the central point.
-The Twitter summary trains them to focus on the main idea, a skill that will come in handy throughout their education.
+The Twitter summary trains them to focus on the main idea, a skill that will come in handy throughout their education within the online classroom.

 2. Fake Facebook Pages of Favorite Characters

 Many teachers find success with this Facebook project.
 Rather than have students write a traditional book report, students can create Facebook pages of their favorite characters.
 If teachers enable students to collaborate on this project, an entire community of characters will be created.
 Imagine how fun it will be to see students interacting with each other as Scout and Jem from To Kill a Mockingbird, for example.
 This fun assignment engages students with the readings and explores their creative sides.

 The brick-by-brick discussion is bound to excite students.
 Here’s how it works: After each class, students are required to post an idea, insight or question they have about the course content to Yammer.
 Then, another student responds with a meaningful comment.
 Every student in the class must post a comment at least once, and bonus points can be given to students who post meaningful comments more than once.
 This encourages classroom community and enables students to reflect on what they’re learning each day.

 4. The Hashtag Activism Challenge for the Online Classroom

 To encourage students to learn about social justice, teachers can ask them to use social media to promote a particular cause.
 This project-based learning activity engages students in real world activism, while at the same time, strengthens their digital communication skills.
 Students with the most success on social media (followers, like, retweets) can receive some sort of prize at the end of the school year.